NasalDaemon/clazz/README.md

 ```

 # To do
+- [ ] Install a proper IDE, and stop just using Godbolt.
+The lack of project structure is getting unwieldy.
-- [ ] Hash for any clazz (waiting on GCC to add more constexpr support approved for C++2a)
+- [x] Hash for any clazz (waiting on GCC to add more constexpr support approved for C++2a)
-- [ ] De/serialisation - haven't got around to implementing it yet
-- [ ] Making this a library - it's still just a sequence of (functioning) brain farts in a main.cpp demo file
+- [x] Binary de/serialisation
+- [ ] Check serialisation is working for all common types
 - [ ] Use modules for symbols instead of headers to reduce compile-time cost of symbols
-- [ ] Use a friendlier license when this library becomes usable
+- [ ] Use a friendlier license when this becomes usable as a library

 # Greatest hits
 1. [clz::clazz<>: Inline class definitions](#greatest-hits-inline-definitions)